cul-it/mann-wagon/README.md

 ### Syncing/Deploying

-We'll be using the dev Engine at http://mannloco-dev.library.cornell.edu as an example.
+We'll be using the sample development environment in this example.

-  > See official [Locomotive documentation](https://locomotive-v3.readme.io/docs) for more details on available options for [`sync`](https://locomotive-v3.readme.io/docs/synchronize-content) and [`deploy`](https://locomotive-v3.readme.io/docs/deploy) commands.
+  > See official Locomotive documentation for a [guide to installing engine](https://locomotive-v3.readme.io/docs/getting-started-with-locomotive) and more details on available options for [`sync`](https://locomotive-v3.readme.io/docs/synchronize-content) and [`deploy`](https://locomotive-v3.readme.io/docs/deploy) commands.

 ###### Configure environments in `config/deploy.yml`